RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/migrate.md

 aliases:
 ---

-`rladmin migrate` moves Redis Enterprise Software shards or endpoints to a new node in the same cluster.
+Moves Redis Enterprise shards or endpoints to a new node in the same cluster.

 ## `migrate all_master_shards`